<rss version="2.0"

 ABSTRACT

-The De Blasio Administration and the New York City Housing Authority (NYCHA) are working to address issues of neighborhood instability, housing modernization, and crime reduction of public housing through the NextGeneration NYCHA (NextGen) and the Mayor’s Action for Neighborhood Safety (MAP) initiatives.
-MAP in particular seeks to improve public safety conditions through Crime Prevention Through Environmental design design policies and programming to activate and create vibrant public spaces that will in turn reduce crime.
+The De Blasio Administration and the New York City Housing Authority (NYCHA) are working to address issues of neighborhood instability, housing modernization, and crime reduction in public housing through the NextGeneration NYCHA (NextGen) and the Mayor’s Action for Neighborhood Safety (MAP) initiatives.
+MAP, in particular, seeks to improve public safety through Crime Prevention Through Environmental Design policies and programming that activate and create vibrant public spaces, which will, in turn, reduce crime.
 NextGen and MAP lose the opportunity to utilize open spaces in public housing developments in ways that would enhance residents’ sense of ownership and agency.
 Before NextGen NYCHA and MAP can engage in strategies to reduce violent crime and revitalize public housing, they need to address the design conditions and rules that undermine residents’ ability to invest in their homes, take pride in their surroundings, and claim ownership over their living environment.
-Through literature review, the study examines the relationship between public housing residents and open space.
+Through a literature review, the study examines the relationship between public housing residents and open space.
 The literature review also explores the

-history of public housing management, the persistent characteristization of public housing residents as “problem tenants,” the racialization of public housing, and residents’ struggles to exert control.
-The literature review is conducted in order to better understand how the racialized discourse ascribed to public housing affects residents’ capacities to invest in public housing and to better understand the
+history of public housing management, the persistent characterization of public housing residents as “problem tenants,” the racialization of public housing, and residents’ struggles to exert control.
+The literature review is conducted to better understand how the racialized discourse ascribed to public housing affects residents’ capacities to invest in public housing and to better understand the

 residents and enhance residents’ sense of ownership and sense of community.